RUB-NDS/RKE/README.md

 You can compile the project by calling
 `mvn compile`
-And run the Unit tests by calling
+and run the Unit tests by calling
-`mvn test`
+`mvn test`.